-Faculty of Law.-In order to be admitted to the Dalhousie Law School, a candidate must have completed Arts Matriculation including Latin, and must also have attended and passed ten regular classes of the course for the degree of Bachelor of Arts, comprising two classes in English, one class in Latin, one class in French or some other foreign language, one class in Mathematics, one class in Political Science and any four classes to be chosen from the following-Latin, French, or some other foreign language, History, Logic and Psychology, Economics, Political Science, a Science class.
-The course in Law is one of three years subsequent to such admission.
+Faculty of Law.-In order to be admitted to the Dalhousie Law School, a candidate must have completed Arts Matriculation including Latin, and must also present a satisfactory certificate of having attended and passed at least ten regular classes of the course for the degree of Bachelor of Arts, comprising two classes in English, one class in Latin, one class in French or some other foreign language, one class in Mathematics, one class in Political Science and any four classes to be chosen from the following-Latin, French, or some other foreign language, History, Logic and Psychology, Economics, Political Science, a Science class.

-Faculty of Medicine.-In order to be admitted to the Dalhousie Faculty of Medicine a candidate must have complete Matriculation in Arts or Science, including Latin, and must have attended and passed ten University classes, namely, English 1, History 20, Mathematics 1, Chemistry 1, 2, 4, Physics 1, Biology 1, 2A, and an elective.
-German 3 is recommended.
+Faculty of Medicine.-In order to be admitted to the Dalhousie Faculty of Medicine a candidate must have complete Matriculation in Arts, or Science, including Latin, and must have attended and passed in ten classes in the Faculty of Arts and Science, namely, English 1, History 20, Mathematics 1, Chemistry 1, 2, 4, Physics 1, Biology 1, 2A, and an elective.
 The course in Medicine is one of five years subsequent to such admission.